 Table of Contents

 Prejudice is prejudgement or forming an opinion before becoming aware of the relevant facts of a case.
 This often refers to preconceived judgement towards a certain social group.

 Processes That Contribute to Prejudice

 There are three main processes which contribute to prejudice.
 The first one is power, which is defined as the ability to control the behavior of other people.

-- Economical power, which is power held by wealth.
-Economical power can be characterised by the ability to take control over in properties or organizations.
+Economical power, which is power held by wealth.
+Economical power can be characterized by the ability to take control over in properties or organizations.

 Personal power, which is held by an individual.
 Different kinds of power may be held by an individual person including defensive, economic, as well as destructive power.

-- Political power, which is the power help by a political group.
+Political power, which is the power helped by a political group.
 It includes enforcing laws as well as favoring certain political views in order to support certain groups of people.

 The second process that contributes to prejudice is prestige, which refers to a good reputation.
 For example, people who have different occupations, such as doctors, lawyers vs service workers.
 The third process is class, which is divided into lower, middle and upper class.
 People in lower class are perceived to be lazy and poor; however, people in the upper class are perceived to be rich because they work hard.

 The Role of Emotion in Prejudice

 Emotions are considered to be responses to cognitive evaluation or appraisals.
 Appraisals are defined as ways of perceiving events or people according to significant evolutionarily themes, including disease, loss, or attack.
 Appraisals are also attuned to moral/social problems, such as greed, impurity, and injustice.
 For example, an appraisal of an individual who is behaving in an irresponsible, unfair, lazy way tends to result in eliciting anger.
 Emotion may be elicited by outgroups via activating either type of appraisal.